LibreCAD/docs/intro/install.rst

 Stable releases
 ~~~~~~~~~~~~~~~

-Installers can be downloaded from LibreCAD's `Release page <https://github.com/LibreCAD/LibreCAD/releases>`_ on GitHub
+Installers can be downloaded from LibreCAD's Official` Release page <https://github.com/LibreCAD/LibreCAD/releases>`_ on GitHub.
+Installers are also available from `SourceForge <https://sourceforge.net/projects/librecad/files/Windows/>`_.

 Nightly builds
 ~~~~~~~~~~~~~~